 - Recipients will serve on Seed Grant review panels for the following review cycle; this means recipients cannot be PIs or collaborators on proposals submitted the cycle following the cycle in which they were awarded.
 By accepting an award, recipients agree to score and provide written comments on assigned proposals before the review deadline and participate in in-person review meetings.

 - Funds will not be released until all necessary compliance related approvals and/or training are acquired, such as IRB, IACUC, IBC, RCR and COI.

-- Failure to comply with items 1 and 2 of the Awardee Requirements will result in faculty becoming ineligible for future seed grant competitions from the Office of Research and suspension of further financial support.
+- Failure to comply with any of the Awardee Requirements will result in suspension of SCI grant funding and faculty becoming ineligible for future seed grant competitions from the UT Dallas Office of Research.